Kunstmaan/KunstmaanBundlesCMS/docs/installation/index.md

 ![install finished](../images/install_finished.png)

 Now the install is finished you should be able to browse to the admin section of the website (ie: https://127.0.0.1/en/admin) on the environment of your choice, and be greeted with the following screens.
+> In this example we used the default provided symfony webserver `bin/console server:start`

 ![install finished](../images/kunstmaancms.png)